-Bénabou, Eduardo Dubuc and others, including the present author, who was at that time finishing a thesis, under L.'s supervision.
-The particular contribution which came out of the seminar was not yet a full-fledged categorical dynamics, but a kinematic basis for it: the idea of having the tangent bundle construction representable, $T(M) = M^D$ for a postulated "infinitesimal" object D (utilizing the Cartesian closed structure of the postulated category of spaces).
-An aspect of this "kinematic" line of thought was later developed by several people as a more full-fledged "synthetic differential geometry."
+In most of 1967, L. was assistent professor at the University of Chicago.
+L. here began to apply Grothendieck's topos theory in an advanced lecture series, centering around the problem of simplified foundations of continuum mechanics, inspired by Truesdell's and Noll's axiomatizations.
+The series was attended by Mac Lane, Jean Bénabou, Eduardo Dubuc and others, including the present author, who was at that time finishing a thesis, under L.'s supervision.
+The particular contribution which came out of the seminar was not yet a full fledged categorical dynamics, but a kinematic basis for it: the idea of having the tangent bundle construction representable, $T(M) = M^D$ for a postulated "infinitesimal" object D (utilizing the Cartesian closed structure of the postulated category of spaces).
+An aspect of this "kinematic" line of thought was later developed by several people as a more full fledged "synthetic differential geometry".

-The wisdom from algebraic geometry, which was at the basis of this development in categorical dynamics, could also be imported and applied in standard smooth differential geometry; L. uses an algebraic theory (in the sense of his 1963 thesis), namely the theory whose n-ary operations are the smooth functions $\mathbb{R}^n \to \mathbb{R}$ - a theory, for which it is crucial not to ask for a presentation in terms of generators and relations.
+The wisdom from algebraic geometry, that was at the basis of this development in categorical dynamics, could also be imported and applied in standard smooth differential geometry; L. uses an algebraic theory (in the sense of his 1963 thesis), namely the theory whose n-ary operations are the smooth functions $\mathbb{R}^n \to \mathbb{R}$, - a theory, for which it is crucial not to ask for a presentation in terms of generators and relations.

-5 Elementary toposes, algebraic geometry and logic
+5 Elementary Toposes, Algebraic Geometry and Logic

-L. returned to the Forschungsinstitut in Zürich in 1968-69.
-At this time, he had become more convinced that toposes were involved not only as a background for categorical dynamics, but also for notions from set theory and logic: boolean-valued models, and forcing (as in Cohen's work (1963) on the continuum hypothesis).
+L. returned to the Forschungsinstitut in Zürich 1968-69.
+At this time, he had become more convinced that toposes were involved, not only as a background for categorical dynamics, but also for notions from set theory and logic: boolean valued models, and forcing (as in Cohen's work (1963) on the continuum hypothesis).
 In the Braga interview, he says:

 That these apparently totally different toposes, involving infinitesimal motion and advanced logic, could be part of the same simple axiomatic theory, was a promise in my 1967 Chicago course.
-It only became reality after my second stay at the Forschungsinstitut in Zürich, Switzerland 1968-69, during which I discovered the nature of the power set functor in toposes as a result of investigating the problem of expressing in elementary terms the operation of forming the associated sheaf, and after 1969-1970 [...] through my collaboration with Myles Tierney.
+It only became reality after my second stay at the Forschungsinstitut in Zürich, Switzerland 1968-69 during which I discovered the nature of the power set functor in toposes as a result of investigating the problem of expressing in elementary terms the operation of forming the associated sheaf, and after 1969-1970 ... through my collaboration with Myles Tierney.

 This collaboration took place in Halifax (Canada): In 1969, L. had obtained the prestigious Killam professorship at Dalhousie University in Halifax, and was in that context allowed to invite a dozen collaborators (among them Tierney), likewise supported by Killam.
-This meant that during 1969-1971 Dalhousie became a lively place; mathematically, in particular, the notion of elementary topos gradually crystallized here.
-Significantly, L. had organized that a preprint version of (exposé I-IV) of SGA4 [1] was handed out to the participants of his seminar (SGA4 is Artin, Grothendieck and Verdier's "Théorie des Topos et Cohomologie Etale des Schémas," not officially published until 1972).
+This meant that Dalhousie 1969-1971 became a lively place; mathematically, in particular, the notion of elementary topos gradually chrystallized here.
+Significantly, L. had organized that a preprint version of (exposé I-IV) of SGA4 [3] was handed out to the participants of his seminar (SGA4 is Artin, Grothendieck and Verdier's "Théorie des Topos et Cohomologie Etale des Schémas", not officially published until 1972).

-However, in 1971, the dream team at Dalhousie was dispersed; the university administration refused to renew the contract with L., due to his political activities in protesting against the Vietnam war and against the War Measures Act proclaimed by Trudeau, suspending civil liberties under the pretext of danger of terrorism.
-(But in 1995, Dalhousie hosted the celebration of 50 years of category theory, with participation of L.)
+However, in 1971, the dream team at Dalhousie was dispersed; the University administration refused to renew the contract with L., due to his political activities in protesting against the Vietnam war and against the War Measures act proclaimed by Trudeau, suspending civil liberties under the pretext of terrorist danger.
+(But in 1995, Dalhousie hosted the celebration of 50 years of category theory, with participation of $\ensuremath{\mathsf{L}}$.)